microsoft/WhatTheHack/xxx-DataScience_In_MicrosoftFabric/Coach/Solution-03.md

 ### Overview of student directions:
 - This is a notebook based challenge.
 All the instructions and links required for participants to successfully complete this challenge can be found on Notebook 3 in the `student/resources.zip/notebooks` folder.
-- To run the notebook, go to your Fabric workspace and select Notebook 3.
-Ensure that it is correctly attached to the lakehouse.
+- To run the notebook, go to your Fabric workspace and select Notebook 3. **Before running any cell, ensure that it is correctly attached to the lakehouse.**
 - The students must follow the instructions, leverage the documentation and complete the code cells sequentially.

 ### Coaches' guidance: